 3. Calculate your target frame reach

-For a quick estimate of the viable range of frame reaches for you, multiply your RAD in cm by 5.4 then by 5.6.
+For a quick estimate of the viable range of frame reaches for you, multiply your RAD in cm by 5.45.

 NOTE: This assumes average proportions.
-If your proportions are unusual, you might benefit from a bike selection consultation.
+If your proportions are outside the average (many are), you might benefit from a bike selection consultation.

 4. Pick candidate bikes

 Go to the geometry charts for bikes you’re interested in.
 Ignore all bikes whose reaches don’t fit you.

 Warning: If you’re under about 5’9″ (175cm), it will be more challenging to find new bikes that fit.
 Open your mind to other brands and models.
 Don’t be too proud to ride a bike designed for teenagers.
 And don’t freak out if the bike that fits you has 27.5- or even 26-inch wheels.
 A proper fit is way more important than wheel size or suspension travel.

 5. Dial in the details using the RideLogic calculator

 Use the calculator to play with the frame, stem, handlebar and stem numbers until you get the fit you love.